zszach23/zszach23/README.md

 ### Hi there, I'm Zach Sally 👋

-I'm currently in my second year studying Computer Science at the University of Central Florida.
+I'm currently in my third year studying Computer Science at the University of Central Florida.

 - 🔭 I’m currently working on ...